Rust unit testing: simplify your tests

 Reorganize Testing Code

 In any case, the quality of the testing code is as important as that of the production code.
-We have to work with it as much as with the rest of the code and we want our tests to be readable and maintainable.
+We have to work with it as much as with the rest of the code, and we want our tests to be readable and maintainable.
 Keep them clean and tidy.

 Constants to the rescue

 But we can do better; we can minimize the chances that a typo spoils the tests.
 If you take a look at the latest version of the code in the last article, you will see that some strings appear several times.
-You may be the most accurate typist of the world.
+You may be the most accurate typist in the world.
 I simply am not.
 I don't have ten thumbs, but I do make mistakes more often than I would like to admit.

 const PRIMARY_FIRST_NAME: &str = "Lex";